 The Board of Trustees of the REIT consists of five Trustees, three of whom are Independent Trustees.
 Each Trustee's term expires at the next annual meeting of Voting Unitholders.
-The Board of Trustees consists of John F Driscoll, Janet Graham, John van Haastrecht, Timothy Unwin and Richard J. Zarzeczny.
+During 2008, the Board of Trustees consisted of John F. Driscoll, Janet Graham, John van Haastrecht, Timothy Unwin and Richard J. Zarzeczny.
+Timothy Unwin resigned his position with the Board of Trustees effective February 27, 2009.
+The Board of Trustees is seeking candidates to fill his vacant position.
 Pursuant to the terms of the Management Agreement, the Manager presently has the right to nominate two individuals to stand for election as Trustees.
 The number of individuals to be nominated by the Manager will be proportionately adjusted to reflect any increase or decrease in the number of Trustees.
 See "Declaration of Trust and Description of Units - Trustees".